You can choose from one of two concentrations in this 42- to 48-credit graduate program:

-This 48-credit track offers you the option to pursue one of two optional specializations or to complete a standard counseling psychology curriculum.
+This 48-credit concentration offers you the option to pursue one of two optional specializations or to complete a standard counseling psychology curriculum.
 Any of the three options can be completed in two years (including summers) of full-time study, though about half of our students attend part-time.

 The Science Specialization is designed for students who aspire to careers in research and/or those who want to pursue a Ph.D. in counseling or clinical psychology.
 The Practitioner Specialization is geared toward students who want to obtain licensure and work as professional counselors.